Understanding generic medicines

 A generic copy of a medicine is bioequivalent to the original brand

 A generic copy of a medicine contains the same active ingredients as the original branded medicine and is usually comparable in terms of its dosage, form (tablets or capsules etc.), strength and route of administration (how you take it).
-It must also be bioequivalent, which means its quality, intended use, safety and efficacy must be the same as the original version.
-However, developing a generic copy of a medicine takes much less time and costs much less than developing a new medicine, which means it can usually be sold at a lower price, which helps the NHS to save money on medicines, which can then be re-invested into other areas.
+It must also be bioequivalent, which means that you can expect it to work in exactly the same way as the original product.
+Developing a generic copy of a medicine takes much less time and costs much less than developing a new medicine, which means it can usually be sold at a lower price, which helps the NHS to save money on medicines, which can then be re-invested into other areas.

 Wockhardt UK generics